 Tilcara is known for its unique carnival, which lasts a few days and where the celebrations are contagious: musical bands walk around the village, incessantly playing their music while others dance and play tricks to passersby, throwing flour or talcum powder at them.

-On the other side of the Trópico de Capricornio, the village of Uquía is located at over 2,800 meters (9,186 feet) above sea level and has a beautiful church built in the 17th century.
-Finally, Humahuaca, at almost 3,000 meters (9,842.5 feet) above sea level, is the largest village in the area: it is packed with color, beautiful cobbled streets, lively markets and friendly locals.
+On the other side of the Trópico de Capricornio, the village of Uquía is over 2,800 meters (9,186 feet) above sea level and has a beautiful church built in the 17th century.
+Finally, Humahuaca, at almost 3,000 meters (9,842.5 feet) above sea level, is the largest village in the area: it is packed with color, beautiful cobbled streets, lively markets, and friendly locals.

-You should spend at least 3 days exploring the Quebrada of Humahuaca, but if you are short on time you can go on a guided trip from Salta.
-To book a guided day tour to Humahuaca from Salta, click here.
+You should spend at least three days exploring the Quebrada de Humahuaca, but if you are short on time, you can take a guided trip from Salta.

 Check out Salinas Grandes

-The visual effect of the salt flats is a blinding light, though when the region gets some rain, the area appears like a large lake that beautifully reflects the mountains and the clouds.
+The salt flats’ visual effect is blinding, though when the region gets some rain, the area appears like a large lake that beautifully reflects the mountains and clouds.
 Visiting Salinas Grandes is one of the things to do in Argentina!

 Be mesmerized by Cataratas del Iguazu

 Of all the things to do in Argentina, visiting the incredible Cataratas del Iguazu is, to put it simply, a must.
-Located between Argentina, Paraguay and Brazil, these incredible waterfalls are a spectacular natural wonder and a real show of the mighty power of nature.
+Located between Argentina, Paraguay, and Brazil, these incredible waterfalls are a spectacular natural wonder and a real show of nature’s mighty power.

 The Brazilian side is very panoramic – the views are incredible and there are endless possibilities to take postcard-like pictures.
 You can follow several trails to admire the local wildlife (though the most interesting animals are night creatures!).